Structured outputs quickstart

 Define Your Schema

-Use the visual schema builder or paste this JSON directly:
+Use the visual schema builder:

 1{